EIDe8dgb/intro-to-react/projectSummaries/projectSummarySecondReactApp.md

 </html>
 ```

 8. `Counter` will hold state of a `number` with a value of 1.
 Add this state to the component, and access its value with an `<h3>` heading corresponding to the current week.
-Toadd state, create a `constructor` method within the component, and use the `this.state` keyword:
+To add state, create a `constructor` method within the component, and use the `this.state` keyword:
 ```html
 <!DOCTYPE html>
 <html>